 Are you exhibiting in a country outside your home country?
-Anxious about how the trade show market works there and how your brand will be received?
+Anxious about how the expo market works there and how your brand will be received?
 Want to get fully prepared?
 Then you should know the roadblocks you might stumble upon.
 This article will detail the challenges commonly faced by international exhibitors.

 Below is a small checklist that will calm your nerves: